rspace-os/api-tutorial/jobs.md

  to the job status retrieval, not that of the underlying process.
 So it's important to only use the `status` property to decide if the job has terminated or not.

-If the job has completed you'll get additional information about the export process:
+If the job has completed you'll get additional information about the export process, including the size (in bytes):

      {
       "id": 23,